LooJM02/COMP2042_CW_efyjl14/README.md

 # Brick_Destroy
-This is a simple arcace video game.
+This is a simple arcade video game.
 Player's goal is to destroy a wall with a small ball.
 The game has  very simple commmand: